DoTheEvo/ANGRYsearch/README.md

         sudo ln -s /opt/angrysearch/angrysearch.py /usr/bin/angrysearch

-### Periodic automatic update in the background
+### Automatic update in the background

-among the files there's `angrysearch_update_database.py` when this file is run, there's no interface, it just crawls through drives(respecting ignored directories) and updates the databse.
+Among the files there's `angrysearch_update_database.py` when this file is run there's no interface, it just crawls through drives(respecting ignored directories) and updates the databse.
 This file is not necessary for normal run of the ANGRYsearch

 Using [crontab](https://www.youtube.com/watch?v=UlVqobmcPuM) you can set this file to be executed periodicly at choosen intervals,